kaiban-ai/kaibanjs-docs/docs/how-to/16-Integrating-with-KaibanIO-Platform.md

 The **Kaiban Controller** orchestrates workflow state management and integrates with KaibanIO platform APIs.
 It processes card activities, invokes your KaibanJS team, and updates card statuses automatically.

 ### 4. KaibanJS Team
 Your **KaibanJS Team** contains the business logic that processes requests using collaborative AI agents.
-The team can use any KaibanJS agent types, including `ReactChampionAgent` and `WorkflowDrivenAgent`.
+The team can use any KaibanJS agent types, including `ReactChampionAgent`, `WorkflowDrivenAgent`, and `ExternalCodingAgent` (Node-oriented CLI delegation; see [ExternalCodingAgent](../core-concepts/11-ExternalCodingAgent.md)).

 ### 5. Kaiban SDK
 The **Kaiban SDK** (`@kaiban/sdk`) provides the client library for interacting with KaibanIO platform APIs (cards, activities, boards).